-A. Grants and donations
+P. Grants and donations

 In June 2016, the District was awarded a Title 3 U.S. Department of Agriculture grant administered through the Jackson County Commissioners for promoting Firewise Communities.
-The grant period is from July 1, 2016 through December 31, 2019 for a total of \$172,290.
-The purpose of the grant is to create Firewise communities throughout the District by educating homeowners and providing fuels reduction assistance.
-The District received \$57,614 in grant reimbursement funds at June 30, 2019.
+The grant period was from July 1, 2016 through December 31, 2019 for a total of \$172,290.
+The purpose of the grant was to establish Firewise communities throughout the District by educating homeowners and providing fuels reduction assistance.
+The District received a final grant reimbursement payment of \$21,455 at June 30, 2020.